HHS/simpler-grants-gov/documentation/decisions/adr/2023-07-24-video-conferencing.md

 #### Additional details and pricing

 **Pricing**:

 - Prices starting at $12 / month for 10 participants and goes up to $115 / monthe for more users.

 #### Pros

-- Prides themselves as an ethical, sustainable, and community-driven solution which aligns with Grants Equity values
+- Prides themselves as an ethical, sustainable, and community-driven solution which aligns with Simpler Grants values
 - Data ownership is with the users
 - Fosters a strong sense of community engagement and collaboration amongst its users, providing a platform for shared learning and support

 #### Cons

 - Users may not be as familiar with the Meet.coop and how to use the tool, however the tool does seem user-friendly
 - Features and capabilities are not as mature as the alternatives
 - Meet.coop may lack immediate and direct support options that come with commercial platforms
 - There may be some risks in scalability to accommodate a larger number of users and meetings.

 ## Links <!-- OPTIONAL -->